Oriana Festival 2026

 Linda Agostini | Mark Brake | Barry Lewis | Craig Roberts

-This year, Oriana expands its remit from being purely focused on music, to also encompass visual arts and film.
-This opening session focuses on the visual art installation by Barry Lewis and Linda Agostini and partner artists, which is currently on display throughout St Elvan's, and has been inspired by this year's festival theme
+In 2025, Oriana expanded its remit from being purely focused on music, to also encompass visual arts and film.
+This opening session focused on the visual art installation by Barry Lewis and Linda Agostini & partner artists, which was displayed throughout St Elvan's, and was inspired by this year's festival theme

-"The Planets" is an installation by Barry Lewis, which pivots from Barry's "Toyrannosaurus Rex" up into the main body of the church, to see the entire solar system displayed throughout the clerestory of the church ceiling
+"The Planets" was an installation by Barry Lewis, which pivoted from his "Toyrannosaurus Rex" up into the main body of the church, and which saw the entire solar system displayed throughout the clerestory of the church ceiling

-"Our Planet" is then a collection of artworks by Linda Agostini, Lisa Calnan and Saskia Wagner, which are displayed throughout the main body of the church and throughout the Mezzanine level.
-Above and throughout the mezzanine also hang a series of pieces made by children of Llwydcoed Primary School, inspired by the work of "The Last Watchman" George Cole
+"Our Planet" was then a collection of artworks by Linda Agostini, Lisa Calnan and Saskia Wagner, displayed throughout the main body of the church and the Mezzanine level.
+Above and throughout the mezzanine also hung a series of pieces made by children of Llwydcoed Primary School, inspired by the work of "The Last Watchman" George Cole

-This FREE opening session of this year's Oriana Festival features an open discussion with visual artists Barry Lewis & Linda Agostini about their work, and with Oriana Festival Director Christopher Painter, conductor Craig Roberts, and scientist & author Mark Brake, about the musical project that inspired them
+This FREE opening session of the 2025 Oriana Festival featured an open discussion with visual artists Barry Lewis & Linda Agostini about their work, and with Oriana Festival Director Christopher Painter, conductor Craig Roberts, and scientist & author Mark Brake, about the musical project which inspired them

 12:00